If you want to brag, don’t try to be humble—these celebrities learned that the hard way.

 It’s not just rich, powerful tycoons who humblebrag.
-In a reality show, national team ping pong player Zhang Jike was disguised as a waiter in a hotel, chatting with kids.
+In a reality show, national team ping-pong player Zhang Jike was disguised as a waiter in a hotel, chatting with kids.
 One child happened to ask him: “Can you play ping pong?”
-Zhang answered calmly: “Just a little bit.”
+Zhang answered calmly: “A little.”

 To be fair, we can’t blame Zhang for showing off on purpose in this situation, but his answer went viral online, because it was funny considering his achievements (according to Wikipedia):

 Zhang Jike, born in 1988, achieved a career Grand Slam in only 445 days, the shortest in history, who won, consecutively, first WTTC 2011, then World Cup 2011, and then London Olympics 2012.
 After the Grand Slam, he won WTTC 2013 and World Cup 2014 and was the runner-up in 2016 Rio Olympics.
 “A little” ping pong, indeed.

 Actually, even though Zhang himself wasn’t exactly humblebragging, he did give useful material for Chinese fans to humblebrag about their team: “Yeah, Zhang Jike is not bad, but the titles he won were nothing new for the Chinese ping pong team.”